FloppiDisk/pyxel-server/README.md

   1. Sets server variable `text` to the current `frame_count`.
 # Contributing
 ## Issues and Suggestions
-Submit the issue or suggestion using the issue tracker, make sure it has not been repeated
+Submit the issue or suggestion using the issue tracker, make sure it has not been repeated.
 ### Issues
 It should include the os, error, python modules used, python version and other relevant information.
 ### Suggestions
 It should include sample usages, mock-ups and other relevant information.
 ## Patches, Feature implementations, and Optimizations
 Please submit it in a pull request, issues should be listed if it is a fix.
   Note: All pull requests submitted are licensed under the [MIT License](https://github.com/FloppiDisk/pyxel_server/blob/main/LICENSE)
 # Reference
 Note: `pyxel_server`'s intended features are not fully implemented yet.
 ## Server